Bhat-Gurunandan/ajeeb-goa/markdown/06_chapter-6.md

 ---

 ### Chapter 6
-# The 'State of Migrants
+# The 'State' of Migrants

 Unlike the rest of India, Goa is a state formed by four kinds of major migrations.
 Two among them are similar to the rest of India while the